nodatime/nodatime/src/NodaTime.Web/Markdown/1.3.x/instant-patterns.md

 [`Instant`](noda-type://NodaTime.Instant) supports all the [`LocalDateTime` custom patterns](localdatetime-patterns).
 The pattern allows the culture to be specified, but *always* uses the ISO-8601 calendar, and *always* uses the UTC time zone.
-The "template value" is always the unix epoch.
+The "template value" is always the Unix epoch.

 All instant patterns (other than the standard *numeric* ones) handle [`Instant.MinValue`](noda-property://NodaTime.Instant.MinValue) and [`Instant.MaxValue`](noda-property://NodaTime.Instant.MaxValue) separately.
 The default formatting of the values